 How did the writing process for this book go?
-Did you experience anything surprising, funny or strange during the realization of the book?
+Did you experience anything surprising, amusing or strange?

 I was particularly intrigued by the Catholic/German/independent identities of the local people and how they opposed wandering troops during wars in the seventeenth century (e.g. the so-called Marlbroeck burnings, although he was an allied officer at the time).

 What would you like the readers to remember from your book?

 The reader will be confronted with various aspects of 17th century policies and the impact of warfare upon the local population.
 Especially nowadays it is important to study the complicated equilibrium of a European small state that often involved political negotiations and the influence a local elite maintained to a large extent.

 Do you have any plans yet for a next publication?
 What will it be about?